RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps7.rst

 #.
 Exam preparation

-   * In CTools you will find a practice midterm exam; another one will be posted closer to the exam time
+   * In CTools you will find a practice midterm exam and a solution set.

    * Suggested practice for making best use of the problem sets for review
       * Go through all the problem sets, looking at your answers and comparing them to the solution set answers.
 (The solution sets are all embedded in the problem sets; we have been releasing them when we release the grades for each problem set.)